-There are psychological reasons to use dynamic labelling.
+There are psychological reasons to use dynamic labeling.
 The working memory is limited and too much irrelevant information can cause cognitive overload.
-Dynamic labelling can provide all needed information just when needed.
-Also you can place each label closer to the related area of the graphic, and thereby you follow the contiguity principle [18].
+Dynamic labeling can provide all needed information just when needed.
+Also, you can place each label closer to the related area of the graphic, thereby following the contiguity principle [CM03].

-Selectivity of attention is another reason to use dynamic labelling.
-Using only some instead of many labels gives hints to the learner to which areas he should pay attention.
+Selectivity of attention is another reason to use dynamic labeling.
+Using only some instead of many labels gives the learner hints as to which areas he should pay attention.
 This is especially useful in presentations.
-The appearance of a new object in the visual field attracts attention itself [19].
+The appearance of a new object in the visual field attracts attention itself [HY94].